 There is currently no congressionally designated wilderness in the Preserve.
-However, the Addition GMP (NPS 2010a) identifies 47,067 acres of land in the Addition to be proposed for designation as wilderness in addition to 24,196 acres eligible but not proposed (Figure 3-18).
-In June 2015, the NPS also identified approximately 188,323 acres in the original Preserve as being eligible to be proposed as wilderness (NPS 2015).
+However, the Addition GMP (NPS 2010a) identifies 47,067 acres of land in the Addition to be proposed for designation as wilderness in addition to 24,196 acres eligible but not proposed (Error!
+Reference source not found.20).
+In June 2015, the NPS also identified approximately 188,323 acres in the original Preserve as being eligible to be proposed as wilderness (NPS 2015a).
 These areas have the characteristics of wilderness identified above.
 Lands identified as being eligible for wilderness designation, wilderness study areas, proposed wilderness, and recommended wilderness (including potential wilderness) are to be managed as a matter of agency policy to preserve the wilderness character and values in the same manner as designated wilderness until Congress has acted on the recommendations (NPS 2011a).